pymeshtool

 data (ndarray[number]) – Input data array.

-nodal_data (bool, optional, default=True) – Set True to map nodal data, False for element data.
+nodal_data (bool, optional, default=True) – Set to True to map nodal data, False for element data.

 - Returns: